smbwain/checkeasy/README.md

   // (null is not the same as undefined)
 ```

+> Don't forget to enable typescript strictNullChecks config, if you want typescript to check null and undefined in resulting types.

 ## nullable

 Similar to optional.
 But instead of _undefined_, it allows value be null.

+> Don't forget to enable typescript strictNullChecks config, if you want typescript to check null and undefined in resulting types.

-If you want to have optional nullable value, of course you can make a composition of `optional(nullable(...))`.
+If you want to have optional and nullable value (so null and undefined will be allowed), you can make a composition of `optional(nullable(...))`.

 ## defaultValue